jeremycolin/presentations/presentations/expected-errors/slides.md

 layout: center
 ---

-## 1. All 4xx errors are created equal again and we are blind to some actual errors
+## 1. All 4xx errors are again __created equal__ and we are blind to some actual errors

 <br />

-## 2. When we get an expected 4xx error, `response.data` is not probably of the shape we expect it to be
+## 2. When we get an expected 4xx error, `response.data` is not of the shape we expect it to be

 <br />